nautobot/nautobot/nautobot/docs/additional-features/custom-fields.md

 * Text: Regular expression (optional)
 * Integer: Minimum and/or maximum value (optional)
+* JSON: If not empty, this field must contain valid JSON data
 * Selection: Must exactly match one of the prescribed choices
   * Selection Fields: Regular expression (optional)